Welcome to our Parent Guide!

 Lunches and Snacks

 Summertimes has partnered with Fairfax Food Service to offer campers the option of ordering boxed lunches for any given camp week.
-Lunch for each camp week is $29.25.
+Lunch for each full camp week is $30.00; the cost for lunch for the Week 2 holiday week is $25.00, and $20.00 for the Week 4 holiday week.
 All ordered lunches will be delivered to your camper’s assigned campus on a daily basis and will be distributed by Summertimes staff members.

-To order lunch for your camper’s session, please click here.
+To order lunch for your camper’s session, please add the option to the desired camp session during registration.

 Campers can also choose to bring their own bagged lunch.
 Please pack lunches that do not require refrigeration.
 Please visit our Lunch Program page for more details.